parisa-ostovari/ReadMeGenerator/README.md

   ## License
-    Copyright © None.
+  Copyright © Apache 2.0.
 All rights reserved.
-    Licensed under the None license.
+  Licensed under the Apache 2.0 license.
+  Read more about it at https://www.apache.org/licenses/LICENSE-2.0.

   ## Contributions